 - Mathematics 102 – College Algebra (3 credits) OR Mathematics 109 – Probability and Statistics (3 credits)

-- Social Science Elective (3 credits) OR Humanities Elective (3 credits)
+- Social and Behavioral Science Elective (3 credits) and Humanities Elective (3 credits)

 - Completing one of the following science courses (3-4 credits):

 - Biological Science 116 – Human Biology (3 credits) OR Biological Science 201 – Human Anatomy & Physiology (4 credits) ORBiological Science 207 – Human Anatomy/Physiology of the Human I (4 credits)

 - Chemistry 100 – Elements of Chemistry (4 credits) OR Chemistry 101 – General Chemistry (4 credits)

 MLT students must maintain the scholastic standards of the college and must achieve a grade of “C” or better in each MLT course.
 A passing (satisfactory) grade in both clinical and campus laboratories is also required.
 Failure to achieve a “C” grade in any MLT course may result in dismissal from the program since MLT courses are sequential and prerequisite for continuance.
 The MLT courses are designed to be completed within four consecutive college semesters.
 This normal progression within a two-year period may be interrupted.
 In order that continuity of the program be maintained, a maximum time limit of eight consecutive semesters (or four college years) will be allowed for completion of the program.

 Required MLT Courses